-- 1. holders of at least three-quarters of the issued TanzaniteOne SAA class shares or the sanction of a resolution of the holders of the issued TanzaniteOne SAA class shares passed at a separate general meeting of such holders and at which the holders of the TanzaniteOne SAA class shares holding in the aggregate not less than one quarter of the total votes of all the holders of the TanzaniteOne SA class shares holding securities entitled to vote at that meeting are present in person or by proxy and the resolution has been passed by not less than three quarters of the total votes to which the holders of the TanzaniteOne SA class shares present in person or by proxy and the resolution has been passed by not less than three quarters of the total votes to which the holders of the TanzaniteOne SA class shares present in person or by proxy are entitled to vote; and - 2. holders of three quarters of the ordinary shares.
+- 1. holders of at least three-quarters of the issued TanzaniteOne SA A class shares or the sanction of a resolution of the holders of the issued TanzaniteOne SA A class shares passed at a separate general meeting of such holders and at which the holders of the TanzaniteOne SA A class shares holding in the aggregate not less than one quarter of the total votes of all the holders of the TanzaniteOne SA A class shares holding securities entitled to vote at that meeting are present in person or by proxy and the resolution has been passed by not less than three quarters of the total votes to which the holders of the TanzaniteOne SA A class shares present in person or by proxy are entitled to vote; and - 2. holders of three quarters of the ordinary shares.